TheJoshCode/AI_Ball_Knowledge/README.md

     its unorganized af

     also, yes ik theres probably stuff where u could cd into a dir or something and itd be cleaner, this again, is my ball knowledge, cope and seeth
+# STUFF IK ABOUT JUST HAVENT TYPED OUT YET
+    tensorrt for jetsons, because its hella fast hybrid models like liquid AFMs VLMs are fire, but honestly just havent messed w them enough yet to call them my goats. very solid tho. theres probably better RAG models or like big repos ppl use, but again these are MY goats rust ML engines. theyre just not as fast yet tbh, very exciting tho. working on helping some rn myself
 # MY GOATED STACK RN:

     RAG